 Endo is found on pelvic and extra-pelvic organs alike.
 Pelvic endometriosis is traditionally defined as lesions of the Fallopian tubes, ovaries and local peritoneum.
 And extra-pelvic endometriosis (not rare) is wide-ranging and refers to disease on the gastrointestinal tract, urinary tract, pulmonary system, skin and central nervous system.
 While rare, endometriosis has even been found on the brain.

 On average it takes an individual ten years to be diagnosed for endometriosis.
 The systematic dismissal and normalization of menstrual related pain, lack of technology and education to identify the disease on imaging, morally corrupt pharmaceutical companies and rampant misinformation within the medical community is largely to blame.

 While your provider could suspect the presence of endo, the only way to definitively diagnose endometriosis is through surgery, and a biopsy with a pathology confirmation.

 How is endo treated?

-How is endo managed?
+How are endo symptoms managed?

-The following information is not intended to diagnose, treat, cure or prevent any disease.
+This information is not intended to diagnose, treat, cure or prevent any disease.